Film and Digital

 - A filmmaker turned broadcaster turned webcaster, Rick Johnson's career spans several media as a cinematographer, editor, director, national producer and VP of Production along the way.
 His primary interest is in documentary and non-fiction programs, public affairs programming, and films.
 He has produced syndicated programming for Group W Television, Discovery Channel, Sci-Fi Channel, Travel Channel, and Hallmark, serving as national producer for Group W Television's Evening Magazine and PM Magazine syndicated series.
 His producing and directing credits include prime time specials which have won two Emmies, plus Telly, Aurora, CINE Golden Eagle, and New York Festivals Awards.
 He has been a leader in the development of online institutional streaming on both coasts, winning a Webby award for Best Spiritual site.
 Johnson continues working in online media on the West Coast as an independent producer and director.
 His public service includes a term on the Board of Governors of the regional chapter of the National Television Academy, which presents the Emmy awards.

-In joining the judging field you bring your expertise and your experience to bear on a selection of works that based on your decisions will achieve "excellence in craft" and merit an Eclipse Award.
+By becoming a voting member, you bring your expertise and your experience to bear on a selection of works that, based on your decisions, will achieve "excellence in craft" and merit an Eclipse Award.

-Producers, Directors of Photography, Writers, Directors, Cinematographers, Actors, Make-up Artists, and Visual Effects Creators from an extremely diverse group of creative people are hoping you'll accept this invitation to become one of the judges in the 5th Annual Eclipse Awards.
-You've been invited as you have merited an invitation by your past nomination.
-We respectfully ask that you would be generous with a little of your time and participate starting in March of 2016.
+If you are a past nominee or a recipient of The Eclipse Award you are now eligible to vote in the 2017 Awards.
+Only past nominees or recipients are eligible.
+Producers, Directors of Photography, Writers, Directors, Cinematographers, Actors, Make-up Artists, and Visual Effects Creators from an extremely diverse group of creative people are hoping you'll accept this invitation to participate.
+We respectfully ask that you would be generous with a little of your time and participate starting in March of 2017.
 All of the viewing and scoring is done entirely on-line to allow for maximum convenience.
 We think you'll find the entries entertaining, informative, and compelling in each content creator's approach to their craft of storytelling.
-Please accept our invitation to be a judge for the 5th Annual Eclipse Awards and help us continue to build West Michigan's community of content creators!
+Please accept our invitation to be a judge for the 6th Annual Eclipse Awards and help us continue to build the community of content creators!
 We look forward to your response!

-As a past nominee or recipient of The Eclipse Award you are eligible to become a Judging Member in the 2016 Eclipse Awards.
+As a past nominee or recipient of The Eclipse Award you are eligible to become a Voting Member in the 2017 Eclipse Awards.

 To Register, please fill out the form below